gudarikon/image-to-code/README.md

 If you want to stop the program, move your mouse during screenshots.
 The program will exit after current file is finished.
 All traversed files are saved.

 # Tesseract

+First of all one should install Tesseract on its his/her device.

+- Install `Google Tesseract OCR <https://github.com/tesseract-ocr/tesseract>`_
+  (additional info how to install the engine on Linux, Mac OSX and Windows).
+  You must be able to invoke the tesseract command as *tesseract*.
+If this isn't the case, for example because tesseract isn't in your PATH, you will have to change the "tesseract_cmd" variable ``pytesseract.pytesseract.tesseract_cmd``.
+  Under Debian/Ubuntu you can use the package **tesseract-ocr**.
+  For Mac OS users. please install homebrew package **tesseract**.

+You may use function from scr/ImageToTextGenerator via click command to check functionality